huynhnhathao/diamondhands/_posts/2022-03-21-SmartContractTricksForHackers.markdown

 ---

 layout: post
-title:  "Smart Contracts Notes for Hackers"
+title:  "Smart Contracts Notes for noobs"
 date:   2022-03-21 13:05:18 +0700
 categories: smartcontract
 ---
-# Smart contract notes for hacker
+# Smart contract vulnerabilities in short

 1. SWC-136: Private variables are not that private, everyone can see your private variables.
 2. SWC-135: `msg.sender.call{value : 100}` will not send anything if it does not have `("")`.